UCR-Robotics/UCR-Robotics/docs/aram/manipulator.rst

 The relation among the four core packages in the repo could be illustrated in the figure.
 Firstly, ``interbotix_descriptions`` contains the files to describe (define or create) the model of this specific robot arm in simulators (e.g., Gazebo).
-Then together with the model information, ``interbotix_gazebo`` includes config flies and complete the process to launch the robot arm in Gazebo.
+Then together with the model information, ``interbotix_gazebo`` includes config files and completes the process to launch the robot arm in Gazebo.
 So you could simulate the robot arm using these two packages.
 On the other hand, ``interbotix_sdk`` is responsible for driving the physical robot.
 Finally, ``interbotix_moveit`` builds on top of the ``interbotix_descriptions``, ``interbotix_gazebo`` and ``interbotix_sdk`` packages.